silentorb/marloth-story/books/fairytale/part3.md

 "What is it?"

 "It is hard to say.
-Everything looks so similar when they are asleep."
+Everything looks so similar when asleep."

 "I think it must be an angel!"